-Qualified clinicians who interpret chest X-rays and or brain CT scans as part of their scope of practice hold ultimate responsibility for interpreting studies.
+Qualified clinicians who interpret chest X-rays and/or brain CT scans as part of their scope of practice hold ultimate responsibility for interpreting studies.

-The clinician must review the Annalise Enterprise output concurrently with the original chest X-ray images or brain CT scan and all other relevant clinical information before making their clinical decisions.
+The clinician must review the Annalise Enterprise output concurrently with the original chest X-ray images or brain CT scans and all other relevant clinical information before making a clinical decision.